MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/8-exercise-update-pipeline-trigger.md

 You have a pipeline that can execute a Bicep deployment to your Azure environment.
-We will now make this pipeline run automatically.
-In this exercise you will:
+In this exercise you'll make the pipeline run automatically whenever a file changes on your **main** branch.
+You'll use the updated pipeline to make a change that your colleague requested - they want the website app to be always running, and they asked you to configure the App Service Always On feature for the site.

-In this exercise, you'll:
+During the process, you'll:

 > [!div class="checklist"]
 > * Update your pipeline so that it triggers automatically whenever files change in the _deploy_ folder and on the **main** branch.